 Why Isn't Your Supply Chain Optimized?

-If you're not getting your customer their orders on time, is it because your own suppliers are late to you?
+If you're not getting your customers their orders on time, is it because your own suppliers are late to you?
 If so, you may need to begin optimizing by firing some of your existing suppliers.
 That might mean terminating supply agreements or shredding long term relationships.
 Never easy.

 If you're not spending as little as possible to get your products through your supply chain?
 If not, is it time for a sourcing project?
 Can you generate competition within your existing supply base and can you bring in new suppliers that will help lower your cost of goods?

-Sourcing projects can be very intensive and should include not just cost considerations, but on-time delivery, cost of quality, supplier innovation and customer service.
+Sourcing projects can be very intensive and should include not just cost considerations, but on-time delivery, cost of quality, supplier innovation, and customer service.

 Do you have the right physical flow of goods?
 Is your warehouse optimized?
-Do you use a third party logistics provider - and, if you are, do you need to be using that 3PL?
+Do you use a third-party logistics provider - and, if you are, do you need to be using that 3PL?

 When was the last time you walked through your pick-and-pack operation?
 How long does it take?
 Is there any waste in the process?
 Can measuring real-time metrics provide tools that allow you to improve your daily throughput by ten or twenty-five percent?